Adam Lambert: 2012–2013: Trespassing

 In a letter sent to The Hollywood Reporter on July 12, Lambert revealed that he would be leaving RCA due to "creative differences" centering most directly on his next release.
-With RCA "pushing" for a covers album, Lambert stated: "my heart is simply not in doing a covers album ...
+With RCA "pushing" for a covers album, Lambert stated: "my heart is simply not in doing a covers album...
 I am already deep into writing new material with some very talented colleagues for a brand new album, and I can't tell you how excited I am to share this new sound and direction.
-This music is where my heart is".
+This music is where my heart is."

 Lambert unveiled a collaboration with Nile Rodgers and DJ-producer Avicii when the three appeared onstage together for the track's US debut at an August benefit concert on Long Island.
-The song, entitled "Lay Me Down", released on Avicii's debut album TRUE on September 17 in the US, though it had already begun climbing charts worldwide.
+The song, entitled "Lay Me Down", released on Avicii's debut album True on September 17 in the US, though it had already begun climbing charts worldwide.
 It received wide acclaim in previews, and landed at number one on a compilation of Rolling Stone's favorite songs, albums and videos.

 Lambert and Queen made their first live concert appearance in the United States, closing the night on September 20, at the 2013 iHeartRadio Music Festival at the MGM Grand Arena.
-Reviews for the performance were stellar, with Rolling Stone stating that they dominated night one, also calling them most anticipated act of the evening, with Lambert "astound[ing] the audience".
+Reviews for the performance were stellar, with Rolling Stone stating that they dominated night one, also calling them most anticipated act of the evening, with Lambert "astound[ing] the audience."
 Billboard was equally laudatory, remarking on the "magnetic power" of the vocals, adding that Lambert "oozed charisma".

 Lambert made his debut on the fifth season of Glee on November 7, playing the role of Elliot "Starchild" Gilbert in what became a multi-episode arc.
 His rendition of Lady Gaga's "Marry the Night" was released prior to air date, garnering publicity and positive reviews.
 Accolades for Lambert's debut spotlighted his powerful vocals and dynamic presence.
 His remake of "Marry the Night" impacted Billboard the following week, debuting at number 39 on the Pop Digital Songs chart.

-Lambert was in attendance to receive two awards at China's Huading Music Awards, Best International Male Vocalist and the Fan Choice Award, on December 18 in Shanghai.
+Lambert was in attendance to receive two awards at China's Huading Awards: Best International Male Vocalist and the Fan Choice Award, on December 18 in Shanghai.
 Lambert tied at number three on Forbes annual list of top earning American Idols, due to his live performances and other endeavors.